Gwalior Airport

 📖 Plain English Explanation:

-Conditions will gradually change to become: Winds from the West-Northwest (290°) at 5 kt.
+This is the base forecast condition.
+Winds from the West-Northwest (300°) at 10 kt.
 Visibility will be good at 6 km.
-Few clouds at 2500 feet.
+Scattered clouds at 2500 feet, Scattered clouds at 9000 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 📚 Understanding TAF Forecasts